 Meet the Trainers

-Research Assistant Professor, Center for Environmental Modeling for Policy Development
+Research Associate, Center for Environmental Modeling for Policy Development

 course includes all training materials, the current SMOKE Training Manual, access to experienced SMOKE modelers, snacks, and beverages.